dmisiuk/JMP2016/JMP2.2-Architecture-Principle-of-Software-Development/README.md

     After creating cube product with lenth of side 3 for example we can change it's heigh field directly.
     After invoking getVolume() method we will get unexpected result.

+*I: Interface segregation principle*

+    IProductService is used to saving, getting products.
+For adding them to cart, checkout and delivering.
+    Their goals should be implemented in different services as CheckoutService, DeliveringService, CartService.